 - How to finance your home improvement

-- What to watch out for when applying for home improvement loan
+- What to watch out for when applying for a home improvement loan

-- How to get a home improvement loan FAQ
+- How to get a home improvement loan FAQs

 Types of home improvement loans

-There are several home improvement loan options to consider, each with a specific set of restrictions and criteria for approval.
+There are several home improvement loan options, each with a specific set of restrictions and criteria for approval.
 Additional costs beyond the interest rate, like down payments, origination fees, the price of a home appraisal or prepayment penalties, also vary.
+Find out more about the types of home improvement loans and compare lenders in our best home improvement loans guide.

 Listed below are the top types of loans to consider when financing a home renovation project.